Tobacco Dependence: Failure to Act = Harm

 The time to act is now.
 Tobacco dependence among those with mental health issues contributes to significant increases in chronic illnesses, health care costs and premature deaths.
 Reducing tobacco dependence must be part of recovery from harm reduction to tobacco cessation.
 We have the tools for effective intervention.

 The time to act is now.
-Psychiatric nurses are trained in assessing tobacco dependence and the Council, in partnership with the Smoking Cessation Leadership Center, will help mobilize your capacity to act now.
-The APNA Tobacco Dependence Council will be your conduit for information, resources and communication to act to reduce tobacco dependence.
+Psychiatric nurses are trained in assessing tobacco dependence and the group, in partnership with the Smoking Cessation Leadership Center, will help mobilize your capacity to act now.
+The APNA Tobacco Dependence Branch of the Addictions Council will be your conduit for information, resources and communication to act to reduce tobacco dependence.

 The Smoking Cessation Leadership Center offers a multitude of resources on their 100 Pioneers for Smoking Cessation Campaign page, including:

-Below is an example of one of the webinars offered on the site, a webinar put together by the co-chairs of our very own Tobacco Dependence Council:
+Below is an example of one of the offerings on the site; a webinar put together by members of the Tobacco Dependence Branch:

 Addressing Barriers to Delivering Tobacco Dependence Interventions Across Mental Health Care Settings